Lenya59/Docker_EE/README.md

   --interactive \
   --pod-cidr 172.17.0.0/16  \
   ```
-  **A quick note:** if your local networks intersect with the docker's networks, you need to use the --pod-cidr option, more information about it you will find [here](https://docs.docker.com/reference/ucp/3.1/cli/install/ "Options")
+  **A useful note:** if your local networks intersect with the docker's networks, you need to use the --pod-cidr option, more information about it you will find [here](https://docs.docker.com/reference/ucp/3.1/cli/install/ "Options")

 ---